Ranchers seek alternatives to expensive winter hay

 This year, Nebraska was among the states hardest hit by drought.
 Three-fourths of it remains in the worst of five drought stages listed by the U.S. Drought Monitor.

 That means little, if any, hay is being shipped south, but it's the high prices that are really forcing farmers to seek alternatives for their cattle, Hessman said.

-Hay cost even more a year ago, but that's another reason why farmers are holding off on buying now, Hessman said.
-They remember last year's mild winter and don't want to be caught with a lot of extra, expensive hay on hand come spring, he said.
-So unless they need hay right now, many ranchers aren't buying it.
+Hay cost even more a year ago, but that's another reason why farmers are holding off on buying now.
+They remember last year's mild winter and don't want to be caught with a lot of extra, expensive hay on hand come spring.